-- Refer to page 2 in the workbook.
-Start with the first vocabulary term on the left.
-They are in the same order in the workbook as they are on the slide.
-Ask the students to draw a line to connect each vocabulary term with the correct definition. - Once they identify the correct definition, have them draw a line between the term and the definition.
-Continue onto the next term. - APR is the annual rate that is charged for borrowing, expressed as a single percentage number that represents the actual yearly cost of funds over the term of a loan.
+Refer to page 2 in the workbook.
+Ask the students to identify the correct definition.
+Then, have them draw a line to connect each vocabulary term with the correct definition.

+- APR is the annual rate that is charged for borrowing, expressed as a single percentage number that represents the actual yearly cost of funds over the term of a loan.
 This includes any fees or additional costs associated with the transaction. - The Grace Period is the number of days between a consumer's credit card statement date and payment due date when interest is not charged. - A Late Payment Fee is charged if the minimum payment is made after the payment due date.
 Usually \$25 \$35! - Available Credit is the amount that you have available to spend.
 This is based on the credit limit less the current balance less any pending transactions.
 The credit limit is the amount of credit available on your card account.
 You can spend up to this limit.
 If you exceed your limit you will likely be charged an over-limit fee, commonly \$25.